 Sequencing reactions cannot be repeated and all reactions will be charged for.
 Your DNA material cannot be stored.

 Premix template DNA of 5 µl with either of following concentration:

 - Purified plasmid DNA: 80 - 100 ng/µl

 - Purified PCR product: 20 – 80 ng/µl

-Please send total sample amount of 10 µl in 1,5 ml tubes
+Please send total sample amount of 10µl per well in a 96-well microtiter plate.

 To ensure the best possible quality of sequence data, the total volume of the sample should not be less than 10 µl.

 We recommend measuring the DNA concentration on an agarose gel.

 - The melting temperature (TM ) of the primer should be between 52° and 58°C and the length should be between 17 – 19bp.
 Ideally, the GC content of an 17mer should be 10 G+C; for an 18mer 8 – 9 G+C and for a 19mer 7 – 9 G+C.